txt.lurk.org

 not, people we found exciting based on their application turned out

-whim have become some of the nicest LURKers!
-Of course, we’re not naive,
+on a whim have become some of the nicest LURKers!
+Of course, we’re

-and this is a social process that is not that surprising in community
+not naive, and this is a social process that is not that surprising

 <p>One of the decisions we made in November 2022 is to cap the